 Is there a fee to submit?

-At this time, there is no fee to submit a film to our Rough Cut Screenings or Roundtable.
+At this time, there is no fee to submit a film to our Work-in-Progress screening or Trailer Night.

 What are the deadlines to submit?